George Treby (judge)

-Sir George Treby JP (1643–1700), of Plympton, Devon, and of Fleet Street in the City of London, was Lord Chief Justice of the Common Pleas and six times Member of Parliament for the Rotten Borough of Plympton Erle, Devon, largely controlled by him and his descendants until abolished by the Great Reform Act of 1832.
+Sir George Treby JP (1643–1700), of Plympton, Devon, and of Fleet Street in the City of London, was Lord Chief Justice of the Common Pleas and six times Member of Parliament for the rotten borough of Plympton Erle, Devon, largely controlled by him and his descendants until abolished by the Great Reform Act 1832.

 Origins

 The Treby family are believed to have originated at the estate of Treby in the parish of Yealmpton in Devon, from which they took their surname.
 George was the eldest son of Peter Treby of Holbeton in Devon, an attorney at the Court of Common Pleas by his wife Joan Snelling, daughter of John Snelling of Chaddle Wood, Plympton (which mansion house survives today after early 1800s rebuilding), and co-heiress to her nephew, Francis Snelling.

 Education

 He was educated at Plympton Grammar School, and was accepted into Exeter College, Oxford in June 1660.
 He left without completing a degree.